BIRSBiointegration/Hackathon/sc-targeted-proteomics/README.md

 Image files are available for download from [Ionpath](https://mibi-share.ionpath.com) (requires a free account).
 There is also an [interactive user interface](https://www.ionpath.com/mibitracker/) for exploring the images by acquisition channel layer.
 Expression matrices and segmented / labeled image .tiff files are also available for direct download from the [Angelo lab website](https://www.angelolab.com/mibi-data).

+If you are interested in working with the spatial coordinates, we also prepared a [short explainer on how to connect the image files to the cells](https://github.com/BIRSBiointegration/Hackathon/tree/master/sc-targeted-proteomics/spatial_data).

 R objects for easy-access to the datasets
 =========================================